 Two retail electric providers with which CenterPoint Houston has done business filed for bankruptcy in June 2002 and March 2003, respectively.
 CenterPoint Houston, as servicer under the transition bonds issued by Transition Bond Company I, recovered from one of these retail electric providers the full amount of the transition charges relating to those transition bonds from a cash deposit provided by that retail electric provider.
 CenterPoint Houston recovered all but a minimal amount of the pre-petition balance of transition charges relating to the transition bonds issued by Transition Bond Company I from payments and a cash deposit provided by the other retail electric provider.
-For additional information regarding retail electric providers' obligation to make cash deposits in order to provide retail electric service and collect transition charges within CenterPoint Houston's service territory, please read "Retail Electric Providers-Rating, Deposit and Related Requirements."
-For discussions of potential difficulties in collecting transition charges from retail electric providers and risks associated with the bankruptcy of a retail electric provider, please read "Risk Factors-Servicing Risks-It might be difficult to collect transition charges from retail electric providers," respectively.
+For additional information regarding retail electric providers' obligation to make cash deposits in order to provide retail electric service and collect transition charges within CenterPoint Houston's service territory, please read "Retail Electric Providers- Rating, Deposit and Related Requirements."
+For discussions of potential difficulties in collecting transition charges from retail electric providers and risks associated with the bankruptcy of a retail electric provider, please read "Risk Factors-Servicing Risks-It might be difficult to collect transition charges from retail electric providers" and "-Risks Associated With Potential Bankruptcy Proceedings of Retail Electric Providers," respectively.